 Top 3 Circular Saws

 The first time I used a circular saw was twenty years ago while working on a barn in Cambridge MA.
-At the time it was an intimidating machince, big blade, loud motor, not much safety but soon enough with bits of knowledge from other carpenters, I learned to use it skillfully on the jobsite.
+At the time it was an intimidating machine, with a big blade, a loud motor, and not much safety.
+But soon enough with bits of knowledge from other carpenters, I learned to use it skillfully on the job site.

 Circular saws are mostly used for construction work but they have evolved over the last 20 years.
 Battery technology has improved immensely.
 Nowadays, Cordless is the way to go, I would say if you’re going to use a skill saw more than 10 times a year, you should get a cordless skill saw.